Compare the scores of Boston Herald to other sources on our free Interactive Media Bias Chart. Click Here!

+Ad Fontes Media rates Boston Herald in the Skews Right category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 Boston Herald is a tabloid daily newspaper covering the city of Boston, Massachusetts, and the surrounding area.
 It was founded in 1846 and since 2018 has been part of Digital First Media/MediaNews Group Inc., owned in part by Alden Global Capital.
 The Herald has received eight Pulitzer Prizes.
 The print product has a weekday paid circulation of 250,000, with 9,500 digital subscribers.
 The website records 2.2 million visits per month.
-Ad Fontes Media rates Boston Herald in the skews right category of bias and as most reliable in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.